dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 1. In the “Jaffle | Finance” project, go to the **Jobs** page by navigating to **Deploy** and then **Jobs**.
 2. Then click **Create job** and then **Deploy job**.
-3. Add a name for the job, then scroll to the bottom to the **Job completion** section.
+3. Add a name for the job, then scroll to the bottom of the **Job completion** section.
 4. In **Job completion** section, configure the job to **Run when another job finishes** and select the upstream job from the “Jaffle | Data Analytics” project.
 <Lightbox src="/img/guides/dbt-mesh/trigger_on_completion.png" title="Trigger job on completion" />